“Weaving Meditation is a process of remembering who we are.”

 When I rediscovered weaving, I remembered something that we, as a culture, have forgotten—we can always access inner stillness and peace through simple, embodied practices.
 By using our hands in craft and contemplation, we can quiet the mind and reconnect with our innate creative essence.
 This is the inspiration behind my “Weaving As Meditation” classes.
 I teach women the principles of handweaving, while guiding them to slow down, connect to the breath, and tap into their creative channels.
 Women leave my workshops with a new set of skills to create their own inner calm and beauty in their corner of the world.

 I believe that by incorporating handweavings in our homes, we can bring more depth, beauty, and meaning to our daily lives.
-In addition to teaching “Weaving As Meditation,” I have also developed a line of handwoven potholders and textiles, and I’m proud that my pieces are now sold at over 100 lifestyle stores across the Unites States, as well as shops in Canada, Denmark and Japan.
+In addition to teaching “Weaving As Meditation,” I have also developed a line of handwoven potholders and textiles, and I’m proud that my pieces are now sold at lifestyle stores across the United States, as well as shops in Canada, Denmark, Germany, Belgium, Austria and Japan.